 A. Legend has it that it is.
 In Mesoamerica, only royalty was served beverages with vanilla as they believed that they were the most deserving of its alleged benefits.
 Documents from the 18th and 19th century make reference to vanilla as an aphrodisiac for men, especially when it was made into a tincture.
 And tests conducted in the 1990s at the Institute for Smell and Taste in Chicago found that the aroma was a powerful stimulant to men.
 “The proof is in the pudding,” as they say; try wearing some vanilla perfume, serve a luscious dessert laced with the extract or place some vanilla beans on your pillows and see how the evening turns out!

 Q. Do your vanillas contain sugar?
 If so, how much?

 A. Vanilla is naturally sweet and really doesn’t need sugar.
 However, when it was made at the apothecary shops it was more like a tincture, and contained 25% or more sugar.
-Some companies use a sugar or corn syrup in their extracts while others don’t and the amount of sweetener and caramel coloring varies.
-We don’t use sugar or vanilla coloring in our extracts.
+Some companies use sugar or corn syrup in their extracts while others don’t, and the amount of sweetener and/or caramel coloring varies.
+We don’t use sugar, corn syrup or caramel coloring in our extracts.
 The FDA requires that all ingredients be listed on the label, but it isn’t necessary to list the quantity of each ingredient.
-A lot of companies disregard the rules and don’t list whether they have corn syrup, sugar or caramel coloring in the extract.
-Consequently, it can be difficult to determine how much sugar is in vanilla unless you ask the manufacturer.
+A lot of companies disregard the rules and don’t list whether they have sugar, corn syrup or caramel coloring in their extract.
+Consequently, it can be difficult to determine how much sugar is in vanilla extract unless you ask the manufacturer.

 Q. I love the flavor of vanilla, but I’m on a diet and don’t want to use it in fattening foods.
 Any suggestions?